 Hormonal changes that occur during pregnancy and menopause can also affect women’s metabolisms.
 As well, conditions such as polycystic ovary syndrome (PCOS), which occurs in 5-20% of women of childbearing age, can cause significant hormonal imbalances that make it harder to lose weight.

-3. Women are too afraid to lift weights
+3. Some Women are afraid to lift weights

-Society has come a long way in being more accepting of women with muscular physiques, but many females still avoid lifting weights because they’re afraid to get bulky.
+Society has come a long way in being more accepting of women with muscular physiques, but many women still avoid lifting weights because they’re afraid to get bulky.